 Shaking his head, Patrick looked down at the table and patted at his eyes with his paws.

 Preston cleared his throat.
-‘Well, I suppose …perhaps… perhaps I can help.’
+‘Well, I suppose …perhaps… it wouldn’t be nice to sell things.
+So perhaps I can help.’

 They turned towards him.